hgruniaux/robotstxt/README.md

-# Google Robots.txt Parser and Matcher Library
+# Google-based Robots.txt Parser and Matcher Library

 The repository contains Google's robots.txt parser and matcher as a C++ library (compliant to C++17).

+## About the fork

+This fork, from the original Google Robots.txt parser, removes the abseil dependency and now depends on C++17.
+It also adds **very** small improvements to the original code (e.g. native support for `Crawl-Delay` directive).

 ## About the library